 Without that contingency, you can lose a significant chunk of change if one of the preapproval conditions isn’t met.

-For additional information on preapproval, see this Guide to Prequalification and Preapproval from Veterans United and save yourself time, complaints on the process and money out of your pocket.
+For additional information on preapproval, see this Guide to Preapproval from Veterans United and save yourself time, complaints on the process and money out of your pocket.

 Photo courtesy of newagecrap